aid-lab-org/JustBeforeTouch-ProactiveHaptics/README.md

 > [!TIP]
 >
 > The paper is not aviliable in the ACM Digital Library yet, the DOI will be updated once the paper is published.
-Feel free to read to preprint of the paper [here](paperPreprint.pdf).
+Feel free to read the preprint of the paper [here](paperPreprint.pdf).

-Intreasted in the prediction model?
+Interested in the prediction model?
 Detailed information of the prediction model can be found in the paper.

 > ```
 > Nisal Menuka Gamage, Deepana Ishtaweera, Martin Weigel, and Anusha Withana.
 2021.